cjdbarlow/Part-One/how-to-pass.md

 * You don't have to know everything
 **The pass mark is 50%**

+## Prizewinners Perspective
+> Key thoughts from those who won the prize; for those of you feeling anxious, wanting to excel, or are Renton-inclined

+* Spend 12 months learning content, and 6 months revising
+* Manage expectations of friends, family, and partner early
+* Learn from good quality texts and credible online resources
+* Preference and use multiple references for core topics, and minimise time spent on peripheral topics
+* Engage in rote-learning on a regular basis
+* Reinforce knowledge in other ways besides re-reading
+* Heed the examiners reports
+* Focus on the SAQ
+Practice:
+    * Under exam conditions
+    * Recently asked questions
+    * Poorly answered questions
+    * Repeatedly

 ---

 ##References

-* This is based on a talk I gave at the 2016 [VPECC](http://www.vpecc.com/) Course, still raw from the CICM primary
+1. A talk I gave at the 2016 [VPECC](http://www.vpecc.com/) Course, still raw from the CICM primary.
+2. Periodic updates from talking to colleagues, and guiding junior trainees through the academic crucible.